james-see/python-examples/README.md

 1. [crawl all internal links for a domain](#scrapy-spider-example)

+## PDF Merge Example
+This example reads in a list of pdfs, you can specify the prefix of the list of pdfs using the `-p` argument or default is read\_.
+So for example, read_001.pdf, read_002.pdf would automatically get merged into a single pdf called merged.pdf.
+You can also set the output name via the `-o` argument.

+#### Run the example:

+To get the help file:

+<code>$ python3 merge-pdfs-example.py -h</code>

+To run it on a list of pdfs with prefix `test` and output `final.pdf`:

+<code>$ python3 merge-pdfs-example.py -p test -o final.pdf</code>

 ## Pattern Twitter Search Example
 The first example I created is pattern-example-twitter.py.
 Pattern is a great library that is installed via pip and can query Google, Twitter, etc. out of the box.